Achille44/FreeSpace2-French-Translations/README.md

 ### Languages with non-ascii characters

-In case you want to translate to a language using non-ascii characters (accents, etc) like French for example, you need to check if the mod supports unicode.
+In case you want to translate into a language using non-ascii characters (accents, etc) like French for example, you need to check if the mod supports unicode.

 From version 19.0 of the SCP engine, there is an official unicode mode, which can be enabled on mods running with this version or above.
 To enable it, browse the mod files and find the file 'game_settings.tbl'.
 Most of the time this file is included in a .vp file so you will have to extract it with the tools provided by the community.
 Inside this file, you need to change/add the following line under '#GAME SETTINGS' section: